exercism/java/exercises/practice/parallel-letter-frequency/.approaches/parallel-stream/content.md

 If there are no strings to process, a validation step avoids unnecessary computation.

 To calculate letter frequency, a parallel stream is used.

-The [`Character.isAlphabetic`][isAlphabetic] method identifies all characters classified as alphabetic in Unicode, covering characters from various languages like English, Korean, Japanese, Chinese, etc., returning true.
-Non-alphabetic characters, including numbers, special characters, and spaces, return false.
+The [`Character.isAlphabetic`][isAlphabetic] method identifies all characters classified as alphabetic in Unicode, covering characters from various languages like English, Korean, Japanese, Chinese, etc., returning `true`.
+Non-alphabetic characters, including numbers, special characters, and spaces, return `false`.

-Since we treat uppercase and lowercase letters as the same character (e.g., A and a), characters are converted to lowercase.
+Since we treat uppercase and lowercase letters as the same character (e.g., `A` and `a`), characters are converted to lowercase.

 After updating letter frequencies, the final map is returned.